When I started out as a DJ in 1987 I had a choice of several places in Scunthorpe to buy records from.

 By 1990 I had amassed a great record collection for my DJ work, I’d made a case for my singles at school.

-Then in the December 1990 just before Christmas some lowlife broke into my house and stole all my records, They didn’t touch my brothers punk collection just my DJ gear.
+Then in December 1990 just before Christmas some lowlife broke into my house and stole all my records, They didn’t touch my brothers punk collection just my DJ gear.
+So they knew what they were doing… It cost me a lot of money that year.

 I had to start again from scratch and Record Village made even more money out of me as I tried to replace what I could.